 Project Coordinator – Nigeria

 Titus Ayodele practices accountancy in London.
 He is an administrator of human and capital assets.
-He seats as director in some companies and Non-executive director in others.
+He seats as director in some companies and as non-executive director in others.
 Holds a Master’s degree in Accounting and Finance; a Master’s degree in Corporate Governance and Leadership.

 Dr Noor Khan

 Dr Noor Khan has a Masters in English from Lucknow University, Lucknow.
 She started her career as a lecturer in the English Department of Karamat Husain Muslim Girls’ Post-Graduate College.
 During her initial years of teaching, she completed her PhD in English from the same University.
-Thereafter she was promoted as an Associate Professor and later as the Head of the Department of English.
+Thereafter she was promoted to Associate Professor and later to the Head of the Department of English.
 In 2016 she became a Professor and Principal of the College.
 She retired from the job in June 2018.

 Asia Representative and Programs Coordinator